KlipperScreen/KlipperScreen/docs/Configuration.md

 ## Main Options
 ```
 [main]
-# Define the moonraker host/port if different from 127.0.0.1 and 7125
-moonraker_host: 127.0.0.1
-moonraker_port: 7125
-# Moonraker API key if this is not connecting from a trusted client IP
-moonraker_api_key: False

 # Invert axis in move panel.
 Default is False.
 Change to true to invert
 invert_x: False
 invert_y: False